Key takeaways

 - The lesion is deep, raised beyond a few millimeters, or has returned after previous treatment.

 Per the American Academy of Dermatology, any skin growth that is changing in appearance or behavior should be evaluated in person before at-home treatment is attempted.
 The Mayo Clinic similarly emphasizes professional evaluation for lesions that are new, rapidly changing, or of uncertain type.
-The NIH MedlinePlus skin conditions reference is a useful general starting point for understanding what different skin conditions look like.
+The NIH MedlinePlus skin conditions reference is a useful starting point for understanding what different skin conditions look like.
 None of these sources substitute for an in-person examination when there is any doubt.

 FAQ